This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 - Microfiber cloth/scrub pad/sponge

 Put on your gloves and empty the load, make sure there are no clothes inside it.
-Dust off the interior using a dry microfiber cloth and remove the solid debris like paper scraps, leaves, stones, etc. Remember to unplug the washing machine while doing this step.
+Dust off the interior using a dry microfiber cloth and remove the solid debris like paper scraps, leaves, stones, etc. Remember to unplug the washing machine before doing this step.

-Plugin the washing machine and set it to the hottest temperature, greatest loading capacity and highest water filling level.
+Plug in the washing machine and set it to the hottest temperature, greatest loading capacity, and highest water filling level.
 Pour 3 – 4 cups of white vinegar and start the washer for agitation for about a minute.

 White vinegar will absorb and deform all the mineral deposits, mildew, mold, and gunk.
 It will disinfectant and dissolve all the deposits caused by the hard water supply as it is a very effective cleaner.
 And let it sit for an hour.

-Meanwhile, the vinegar is getting absorbed in the washer, plug off the washing machine, and perform cleaning on the exteriors.
+While the vinegar is getting absorbed in the washer, plug off the washing machine, and perform cleaning on the exteriors.

 There are crevices under the lid and around the rim of the washer which are the most favorite place for the dust particles to hang out.
 Use dampened (use the water-filled in your washer) microfiber cloth and toothbrush to reach the dead ends which are almost impossible to access otherwise.

 Drain out the vinegar water and empty the load once again.
-Fill up the water once again and pour a half a cup of baking soda this time.
+Fill up the water once again and pour half a cup of baking soda this time.
 Baking soda will allow your washer to get rid of the musty odor and soap scum, thanks to its cleaning and deodorizing properties.

 Let it rest for an hour once again (don’t forget to unplug it).
 During this time check for any left out exteriors and the parts where the water can’t reach to clean up.
-If your machine allows, remove the bleach dispenser and clean it using the wet cloth.
+If your machine allows, remove the bleach dispenser and clean it using a wet cloth.

 Drain out this water and use a dry microfiber cloth to finally wipe off the interiors and residue left (if any).
 This is the point when reality will hit you hard and you’ll realize how badly your washing machine needed this therapy.

-Why do You Need to Clean Your Washer
+Why Do You Need to Clean Your Washer

 All this grime and unwanted particles lead to reduced efficiency and performance.
 Therefore, it’s necessary to wash it from time to time for the top-notch performance of your washer.

-If your top loader machine has a separate dryer, give it a clean up as well.
-It’s not asking for much, just use a wet cloth ( you know which water to use ) and a toothbrush to unclog the drain pipe.
+If your top loader machine has a separate dryer, give it a clean-up as well.
+It’s not asking for much, just use a wet cloth (you know which water to use) and a toothbrush to unclog the drain pipe.